droglenc/NCMTH107/modules/Confidence_Regions/CE2.md

 ## Radius of Jupiter
 <img src="../zimgs/jupiter.jpg" alt="Jupiter" class="img-right">
 Researchers measured the equatorial radius of [Jupiter](https://en.wikipedia.org/wiki/Jupiter) 40 different times.
-The mean of these measurements was 71492 km.
-Assuming that &simga;=28 km and &alpha;=0.01, (i) construct an appropriate confidence interval and (ii) specifically interpret your findings.[^2]
+The method used is largely without bias but there is measurement-to-measurement variability.
+In fact, &simga; is assumed to be 28 km.
+The mean of the 40 measurements was 71492 km.
+From this, (i) construct an appropriate confidence interval assuming that &alpha;=0.01 and (ii) specifically interpret your findings.[^2]

 ----